 The outbreak of COVID-19 is forcing intergovernmental meetings online.
 This transition will not be easy, but it could pave the way for greater participation and openness in international affairs.

-Voices from the Field features contributions from scholars and practitioners highlighting new research, thinking, and approaches to development challenges.
+Voices from the Field features contributions from scholars and practitioners highlighting new research, thinking, and approaches to development, diplomacy and security challenges.
 This post is author…

 May 29, 2020Americas

 Strengthening global ties is the best way to escape a pandemic-induced recession and help the country’s poor.

 In the past, kidnapping victims in Nigeria tended to be the wealthy and the prominent.
 But a new report from SB Morgen, a Nigerian consulting firm, shows that, over time, the pool of potential victims has greatly expanded.
 Now, victims are often poor.